Netanyahu gives defiant speech to UN

 Indonesia has, of course, welcomed the decision, describing it as a step towards redressing historical wrongs.

 And the fossils are expected to be rehoused in Jakarta's National Museum, where they will be accessible both for research and for the Indonesian public.
+Ana Hologen in the Netherlands.

 India's Russian-built MiG-21 fighter jets, the country's first supersonic fighter jets, have finally been retired.
+Crowds watched as the planes made their farewell flights.

 Well, in their heyday, India operated nearly 900 of these planes, but they were prone to crashing and became known as flying coffins.

-Our global affairs reporter, Ambratan Ettarajan, told me how important the planes were.
+Our global affairs reporter Ambratan Ettarajan told me how important the planes were.

-It's an iconic plane in the Indian Air Force, and they had nearly 900 of them at one point in the 80s, nearly two-thirds of it India's Air Force.
+It's an iconic plane in the Indian Air Force, and they had nearly 900 of them at one point in the 80s, nearly two-thirds of India's Air Force.

-So it became very popular and I've seen them in Air Force bases in India, on air shows as well.
+So it became very popular, and I've seen them in Air Force bases in India and air shows as well.
+Very deafening sound, you know, it's like terrifying sound.

 And this also played a very key role in India's war against Pakistan in 1971.
+It was used to bomb targets inside Pakistan as well as in East Pakistan.

 So it remained as a big mainstay of the Indian air force, very iconic plane, MiG-21.
+But as you say,

-But as you say, it was also
+it was also

 crashing at a very, very high rate.
+We're talking about 480 crashes.

 That was up to 2012.

-And more than 170 pilots were killed, also people on the ground, more than 40 of them.
+And more than 170 pilots were killed, Also, people on the ground, more than 40 of them.
+So, it is prone to accidents, and also it was an aging.

-So that's why it was called as flying coffee.
+So, that's why it was called as flying coffee.

-And I remember in the mid-90s when I was covering an air show talking to the defense minister officials, they were discussing about retiring it and bringing an Indian version.
+And I remember in the mid-90s when I was covering an air show, talking to the defense minister officials, they were discussing about retiring it and bringing an Indian version, but it has come 30 years later.

+So, what is the new version?
 Now, India is developing its own aircraft, light combat aircraft, Thejes named.
+So, they are already in service, a few of them.

 So, they want to inject these India domestically made fighter jets.

-But, you know, beyond MiG-21, India's air force has grown bigger than with the MiG-29s Sukhois and recently they also acquired Rafael Jaguar flights and so they have a variety of planes but people will still remember MiG-21 the speed at which it's going and deafening sound an iconic plane amber sanitarajan
+In fact, the Indian government made an order of $7 billion worth of planes a day before with the Industrian Aeronautical Limited or the Indian government agencies, so that they will replace but you know beyond MiG-21 India's air force has grown bigger than with the MiG-29s Sukhois and recently they also acquired Rafael Jaguar flights and so they have a variety of planes but people will still remember MiG-21 the speed at which it's going and deafening sound an iconic plane Amber Sanettarajan

+The Capulets will speak English, the Montagues Welsh.
 Romeo and Juliet themselves will skip between the two by the end of the play.

 It promises a new way of illustrating the divisions of family and, of course, the unity of love.

 Gwyneth Lewis is a former national poet of Wales who herself translated The Tempest into Welsh.
+My colleague Johnny Diamond asked her about the process of translating the bard.

 It's a fiendishly difficult task, but immensely enjoyable if you're a poet like me.
+So I knew the plays.

 I'm not daunted by Shakespearean language, but you still have to work hard to understand his metaphor because

+Shakespeare in the plays is mainly an iambic pentameter.
 That means, it basically means

-Welsh on the other hand is accented in the opposite way.
+Welsh, on the other hand, is accented in the opposite way.
+So it tends to go tum, ti tum, ti tum.

 So, but all you have to do is clip off one half of the

+unit, and it works perfectly well.
 One of the things I've been learning about in a rather rapid learning curve about Welsh this morning is a sort of older version of Welsh alongside modern Welsh.

-Well, you would use the full spectrum of the language available to you, but I would never choose something obscure that sounded poetic over something contemporary that made sense, that made it easier for the audience.
+Well you would use the full spectrum of the language available to you but I would never choose something obscure that sounded poetic over something contemporary that made sense, that made it easier for the audience.

 I think accessibility is key.

-For example, The Tempest, you could translate it into a damestal, which is the strict equivalent of Tempest, but I chose A Starm, which is a translation of the storm, just to make it crystal clear.
+For example, The Tempest, you could translate it into a damestal, which is the strict equivalent of Tempest, but I chose A Starm, which is a translation of The Storm, just to make it crystal clear.

-Before we part, I have to ask you: is there a little bit of the tempest in Welsh that you can share with us?
+Before we part, I have to ask you: is there a little bit of the Tempest in Welsh that you can share with us?

 Well, yes,

-of course, one of the most famous bits is the Ariel's song,
+of course, one of the most famous bits is the Ariel's song:

-I mean gorgeous lines quoted by TS Eliot in the Wasteland, but here's what it turned out to be in Welsh Anader Maidad, Currell Luiskirnor, Denaberl Sebielagad, My Pobell Ven Sithenguiwa and Transnewid Valamor, Nidrengi on Trindrasor, Canni Kneel, my Moor of Arunyon, Ding Dong, and so on and so forth.
+Eliot in the Wasteland, but here's what it turned out to be in Welsh: Anader, my dead, Curl Luiskirnor, Denaberl Sebielagad, Mai Pobel Ven Sithenguiwa, and Transnewid Valamor, Nidrengi on Trun Drusor, Canny Kneel, my Moor Veron,

+Ding Dong, and so on and so forth.
 So I'm very pleased with that.

 I think I got the feel of the movement of the verse there, which is the deep joy of Shakespeare.
+He's so athletic in his language.

-Gwyneth Lewis.
+Gwynneth Lewis.

 And that's all from us for now, but there will be a new edition of the Global News podcast later.
+If you want to comment on this podcast or the topics covered in it, you can send us an email.

+The address is globalpodcast at bbc.co.uk.
 You can also find us on X at BBC World Service use the hashtag global newspod.

 This edition was mixed by Volodymyr Muzetchka, produced by Isabella Jewell.

+The editor is Karen Martin.
 I'm Nick Mars, and until next time, goodbye.